 - 2019 At the 2019 Fall Assembly the Assembly approved the use of the Region 5 Zoom Account to be used by the Region Chair's Committee.
 The Assembly also approved to broadcast the Assembly Friday Night Session over Zoom. - 2020 The very first broadcast of the Assembly Friday night session occurred on March 13th, 2020 with 12 participants.
 The session was a success, though there were some minor technical issues.
 The Outreach committee of the whole formed 2 sub-committees: "Intergroup to Intergroup" and "Each One Reach One".
 The "PI/PO" sub-committee from last year is rolling into sub-committee "Each One Reach One".
 Sub-committee "Intergroup to Intergroup" will include working on the Speakers List.
 The Assembly decided to add a new service position called "Coordinator of Virtual Meetings".
 The Assembly updated the Policy and Procedures for the Web Master and Hotel Liaison service positions to clarify eligibility requirements if the service position is held by an OA Member.
 The Region 5 Chair became a General Service Trustee.
-The Vice-Chair was elected as the Region 5 Chair.

-Because of the COVID-19 Pandemic this was the first year the Convention and Fall Assembly went virtual.
-A modified set of Standing Rules were voted in specific for Virtual Assemblies.

-- 2021 The Convention and both the Spring and Fall assemblies were virtual.
+The Vice-Chair was elected as the Region 5 Chair. - Because of the COVID-19 Pandemic this was the first year the Convention and Fall Assembly went virtual.
+A modified set of Standing Rules were voted in specific for Virtual Assemblies. - The Convention and both the Spring and Fall assemblies were virtual.
 The Outreach committee of the whole formed 2 sub-committees: "Intergroup to Intergroup Sub-committee", "Sponsorship Task Force Sub-committee", "PI/PO Sub-committee".
 The Region 5 Bylaws were amended to where an Assembly can take place including electronically.
 The Virtual Standing rules were amended to clarify roll call and voting.
 The Policy and Procedures were amended to change the Coordinator of Virtual Meetings to the Digital Community Coordinator (DCC) and to expand the service responsibility of this position to include the website and email distribution lists.
-The DCC reports to the Region 5 Board and the Web Master reports to the DCC. - 2022 At the 2022 Spring Assembly, because of the COVID-19 Pandemic continuing, the Spring Assembly and Convention (Chicago IGs hosted) stayed virtual.
+The DCC reports to the Region 5 Board and the Web Master reports to the DCC. - At the 2022 Spring Assembly, because of the COVID-19 Pandemic continuing, the Spring Assembly and Convention (Chicago IGs hosted) stayed virtual.
 Our first Assembly back to in-person Chesterton, IN was the Fall Assembly.
 Continued to broadcast the IG sharing Friday Night Session on Zoom for IGs that could not come in-person. - 2023 At the 2023 Spring and Fall Assemblies we met in Edinburgh, IN and the 2023 Convention stayed virtual and was hosted by multiple Intergroups as a team effort.
+Continued to broadcast the IG Sharing Friday Night Session on Zoom for IGs that could not come in-person. - At the 2024 Spring Assembly we met in Independence, OH and the 2024 In-person Convention met at the same location in September.
 Continued to broadcast the IG Sharing Friday Night Session on Zoom for IGs that could not come in-person.

-The old Region 5 logo prior to 2010:
+The Region 5 logo prior to 2010.
+The Region 5 logo prior to Fall 2024.

-Locations of Conventions and Assemblies
+Locations of Conventions and Assemblies\